 At Wattie’s® we take pride in the presentation and accuracy of the information we provide on our infant food labels.

 Please mouse over or tap on this icon for more information

 All Wattie's infant foods comply with the Fair Trading Act and the regulatory requirements of the Australia New Zealand Food Standards Code (the Code).
 Compliance with the Fair Trading Act ensures that consumers get accurate information about the Wattie's infant products and the Code Code sets out specific requirements for foods and a standard for "Food for Infants - Standard 2.9.2" for food labelling, composition and safety.

 Baby food labels include the consistency (e.g. puréed texture) and minimum age suitability (e.g. 6+ months) to guide on product suitability for babies age stage.

-are required in Wattie’s baby food in pouches, cans or jars, as the final steam cooking of the sealed product packaging keeps the food at its best, without needing preservatives.
+are needed in Wattie’s baby food in pouches, cans or jars, as the final steam cooking of the products keeps the food safe.

 Pictures of some of the ingredients in the recipe.